Sift the flour onto some baking paper and then add it to a food processor.

 Once chilled, let the dough sit at room temperature for 10 minutes before rolling.

-Using 4½ cutter, cut out twelve circles and line 12 sections of a tart pan with the circles.
+Using 4½ cutter, cut out twelve circles and line 12 sections of a muffin pan with the circles.
 The dough should overlap enough to be able to crimp the edges.

 Chill in the pan another 20 minutes.